 House flipping is a popular (and exciting) form of real estate investing.
 House flippers buy houses for below market value, give them a little love and quickly resell them at a profit.
 Done correctly, house flipping is an excellent investment.
 But, you should know it's nothing like on TV.

-Look for hidden value
+Look for hidden value when flipping a home

 Finding hidden value simply means getting a house for less than it’s worth.
 Making money flipping houses is all about upfront cost and nothing affects your bottom line more than this initial cost.